d-virusss/Cache-Simulator/README.md

 - **Replace the least-recently-used cache block** for multi-way set-associative configuration.
 You can use `cycles` as the current timestamp.

 - During the initialization, the simulator gets inputs for the cache configuration.
-Specifically, `number of blocks (nr_blocks)` is for the number of cache blocks and `number of ways (nr_ways)` is for the ways per set.
+Specifically, number of blocks `(nr_blocks)` is for the number of cache blocks and `number of ways (nr_ways)` is for the ways per set.
 Note that the cache is effectively the direct mapped cache when `nr_ways == 1` whereas the cache is effectively fully associative cache when `nr_ways == nr_blocks`.
 Also `nr_sets` is set according to the inputted cache configuration.

 - The framework will populate `struct cache_block *cache` to hold the cache blocks.
 In your implementation, you can access cache blocks from `cache[0]` to `cache[nr_blocks - 1]` which are in `struct cache_block` type. **DO NOT ALTER THE ALLOCATION CODE**.

+- The words per block might be changed during the test (e.g., to contain 2 words per block instead of 4 words default).
+Write your code to handle the case.

 - You may use `printf` as you want, but **DO NOT** `fprintf` to `stderr`, since it can disturb the grading system.